Luke2642/notes/README.md

-# Fedora Development Environment Setup - Building from source, not wheels.
+# Fedora Development Environment Setup - Some wheels, some building from source.

 A collection of my development environment notes and solutions, thrown in one big Readme.md